-There are a few things that, here in Australia, are quite synonymous with Christmas: seafood – most likely prawns (here is a recipe idea for a delicious lemon myrtle prawn dipping sauce), baked ham with a generous glaze of some sort and a dessert that more often than not is a sweet, fluffy pavlova, layered with whipped cream and the season’s ripe fruit: mango, cherries and passionfruit.
+There are a few things that, here in Australia, are quite synonymous with Christmas.
+Seafood – most likely prawns (here is a recipe idea for a delicious lemon myrtle prawn dipping sauce), baked ham with a generous glaze of some sort and a Pavlova dessert.
+Standing tall and layered with whipped cream and the season’s ripe fruit: mango, cherries and passionfruit.

 - 3 tablespoons water

 - 1 tablespoon butter, ghee or coconut oil